bagelbyheart/spacenoider/README.md

 The following are big things that need to be addressed in a rough order of ease.

 1. Revamp spawn functions to be more precise.
 Currently just `_sline` and `dline`.
 2. Make movement accept tables of movement types.
-3. Unify all the `nmake()` functions.
-  * This should be easy enough, pmake is the only one that doesn't already accept an `en` argument, and doing so allows things like player select later on.
-  * I can store the template function in the entity table.
+  * I sort of got this done, now I need to make the movement functions more atomic.
+At the moment, circle just seems to win over all others, and side to side only goes to the right.

 ### Ugh Items